jisan66/test_weather_app_ui/README.md

 Your Name - Your Contact Info or GitHub Profile
 Contributors:
 Dominique Pizzie - @DomPizzie

 Version History
 0.2
 Various bug fixes and optimizations.
-See commit change or release history.
+See commit change or release history
 0.1
 Initial release of Weather Watch.
 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Acknowledgments
 Inspiration from various weather apps and designs.
+Thanks to the following resources for their contributions:

-Thanks to the following resources for their contributions: awesome-readme
+awesome-readme
 PurpleBooth
 dbader